realjacob/realjacob/README.md

 - 👋 Hi, I’m @realjacob
-- 👀 I’m interested in exercising and music.
+- 👀 I have an obsession with muscles
-- 🌱 I’m currently learning Python and JAVA
+- 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...email 921957815@qq.com.